David Skinner Art

 • Full use of painting studio and other estate facilities

-• Painting instruction, lectures, demos, and critiques
+• Painting instruction, daily demos, and critiques

 What isn’t included: